distbit0/distbit.xyz/_posts/2026-02-03-actually-impact-futures.md

 Across a portfolio, insured minting can supply these claims without locking a separate fully collateralised dollar behind every low-probability outcome.
 It reduces the capital cost of betting against overpriced low-probability claims and therefore, ceteris paribus, improves their pricing accuracy.
 It also makes more outcome claims available as collateral for conditional impact contracts.
 These improvements support a wider eligible probability band than the separately fully collateralised design, and reduce hedging costs.

-## Is this relevant to futarchy (decision markets) or only outcome-conditional markets?
+## Is this relevant to futarchy (decision-markets) or only to passive event markets?

 Long-duration event markets create the clearest demand for impact futures.
 An election, court judgment, war, or protocol upgrade may remain unresolved for months.
 Traders may want event-spread exposure during that period, while unrelated moves in the underlying asset add noise to an ordinary conditional position.